Chatbots Of The Future: Privacy Even More Overrated

 Let’s talk chatbots.

-There have been several interesting articles over the holiday break about how Amazon Echos have been “behaving badly”.
-One was on a TV talk show triggering ordering things, another was a child in the house ordering dollhouses, without parental approval.
-There’s a hotel in Las Vegas which is going to install one in every room, thus driving, even more, privacy concerns.
+There have been several interesting articles over the holiday break about how Amazon Echos have been “behaving badly.”
+One was on a TV talk show triggering ordering things; another was a child in the house ordering dollhouses without parental approval.
+There’s a hotel in Las Vegas that will install one in every room, thus driving even more privacy concerns.

-Today’s chatbots work on a “wake word”, harkening back to something I first saw on Star Trek: The Next Generation (of course, all things go back to Star Trek, it was probably the most influential cultural artifact, when it comes to developing new technology).
-Whenever anybody wanted anything they would just say “computer” and then ask a question because the computer was always listening.
-This is the same way these devices work whether it’s Google Home or Amazon Echo.
+Today’s chatbots work on a “wake word,” harkening back to something I first saw on Star Trek: The Next Generation (of course, all things go back to Star Trek, it was probably the most influential cultural artifact when it comes to developing new technology).
+Whenever anybody wanted anything, they would just say “computer” and then ask questions because the computer was always listening.
+This is the same way these devices work, whether Google Home or Amazon Echo.

 However, the utility that people get from these devices is so strong and so high that they’re willing to give up that little bit of privacy.
 Well, if we take their claims at face value, it’s about as private as entering a term in a search engine.

-I personally feel that we need to have our own bots which work the same way, however, they capture and store our information on our behalf, and then let out only as much info as they need to in order to interact with the “corporate” bots.
+I feel we need to have our own bots that work the same way.
+However, they capture and store our information on our behalf and then let out only as much info as they need to in order to interact with the “corporate” bots.
 They can store this locally or in a secure private cloud under our own control.

-That’s coming eventually and this is a great opportunity for anybody who’s interested in creating a new startup should think about how do we creating these independent, personal chatbots that work the same way as these corporate bots and maybe even better than these bots, because they could know even more about us, without us being worried about privacy.
+That’s coming eventually, and this is a great opportunity for anybody interested in creating a new startup should think about how do we creating these independent, personal chatbots that work the same way as these corporate bots and maybe even better than these bots because they could know even more about us, without us being worried about privacy.

-These devices need to be listening all the time, otherwise, you get something like the Amazon Tap, which you must initiate with a button press – clunky if you ask me.
+These devices need to listen to all the time.
+Otherwise, you get something like the Amazon Tap, which you must initiate with a button press – clunky if you ask me.

 This is all an interim solution anyway.
 The real question is: how do we get our devices to help us without explicitly asking them to help us?
 For that to happen, we need them to know a lot more about us, not less.

-In the past, I’ve talked about the Seamless World concept, where the ecosystem will simply help us do things we need to do, when we need to do them, by monitoring everything that we’re doing, then assist us by proactively by doing what we need it to do for us, just as we need it done.
+In the past, I’ve talked about the Seamless World concept, where the ecosystem will simply help us do things we need to do when we need to do them by monitoring everything that we’re doing, then assist us proactively by doing what we need it to do for us, just as we need it done.

-For example, let’s say that you have an appointment in your calendar in a city about 30 minutes away.
+For example, let’s say you have an appointment on your calendar in a city about 30 minutes away.
 The system sees the appointment on your calendar and automatically orders an Uber for you to arrive at the moment you need to leave to get to that meeting.
-Right now, you get an alert that the meeting is coming, assuming you set an alert early enough, then you must pick up your phone in order the car, or you can do it through your audio chatbot.
+Right now, you get an alert that the meeting is coming; assuming you set an alert early enough, you must pick up your phone to get to the car, or you can do it through your audio chatbot.
 You still must initiate that transaction.

-If the system was looking at all your data, looking at what you do and understanding your patterns, it could proactively do these things for you.
-I know that for some people that may even be scarier than the fact that these things have to be listening in.
+If the system looked at all your data, and what you do, and understood your patterns, it could proactively do these things for you.
+I know that for some people, that may even be scarier than the fact that these things must be listened in.

 We’re not going to progress into that kind of seamlessness without allowing these things to dig into our lives.

-I feel that we’re going to get to the Seamless World, and not only will people not worry about privacy, they will desire even more strongly to give it up, in order to get a virtual personal assistant who can, if you think about it, even make then a better human, or waste our brainpower on little things.
+I feel that we’re going to get to the Seamless World, and not only will people not worry about privacy, but they will also desire even more strongly to give it up in order to get a virtual personal assistant who can, if you think about it, even make then a better human, or waste our brainpower on little things.